+You use a checkerboard chart to guide your pattern.
+This chart has a mind-boggling variety of different possible uses.
 If you've never worked from a chart before, it might seem a little cryptic.
 It's actually pretty simple once you understand what to look for.

 Typically, when you do a tapestry crochet design, you'll be working in single crochet stitch.
 Each square on your checkerboard chart represents one stitch.
 You'll notice that there are some blue squares and some white squares on the chart.
-I'll be using blue baby yarn to crochet the stitches represented on the chart by blue squares, and white baby yarn to crochet the stitches that are shown as white squares.How to Calculate Your Starting Chain:
+This demonstration uses blue baby yarn to crochet the stitches represented on the free crochet chart by blue squares, and white baby yarn to crochet the stitches that are shown as white squares.

+Blue yarn is used to crochet the starting chain because the majority of the stitches in the first row are blue.
 Also, if you look at the first row of your chart, you'll see that the first five stitches are worked in blue yarn.

-If you're right-handed, start reading the chart from the bottom up, starting at the right hand side; this is because you'll crochet across your foundation chain starting on the right hand side and working your way across to the left hand side.
-If you're left-handed, reverse this; you'll start at the lower left hand side of the chart and crochet your way across to the right hand side.
+If you're left-handed, reverse this; you'll start at the lower left-hand side of the chart and crochet your way across to the right-hand side.
 Since this chart is symmetrical, the results will be the same for both left-handed and right-handed crocheters.

 03 of 18